St. Bernard (dog breed)

 acquired its first dogs between 1660 and 1670.
-The breed has become famous through tales of Alpine rescues, as well as for its large size, and gentle temperament.
+The breed has become famous through tales of Alpine rescues, as well as for its large size and gentle temperament.

 Description

 The St. Bernard is recognized internationally today as one of the molosser breeds.
 It is a giant dog.
-The coat can be either smooth or rough; the smooth coat being close and flat, while the rough is dense, flat, and more profuse around the neck and legs.
-The colour is typically a red shade with white, or a mahogany brindle with white.
-Black shading is usually found on the face and ears.
+The coat is smooth being close and flat.
+The colour is primarily white with smaller or larger red patches with a clear to dark red mantle and reddish-brown mantle being the most 'valuable'.
+A brindle reddish colour and brownish-yellow colour are both allowed but less desirable.
 The tail is long and heavy, hanging high.
-The eyes are usually brown, but sometimes can be icy blue, and should have naturally tight lids, with haws only slightly visible.
+The eye colour ranges from light brown to dark brown and should have naturally tight lids, with haws only slightly visible.